verdaux/BookNotes/Phrases/Impressors.md

 - [ ] If you want my throne, you better bring an amazing ass.
 - [ ] My ambition is handicapped by laziness.
 - [ ] What are you looking for?
 Same as you.
 Love, acceptance, solid RoI
+- [ ] Let's laugh at your very well deserved misfortune.